-- Demonstrate proficiency in communicating information using a variety of software applications and other digital tools.
+- Demonstrate proficiency in communicating information using a variety of software applications and other digital tools.and#xa0;

-- Navigate electronic library systems and the Internet to locate, evaluate, and use various interdisciplinary scholarly databases.
+- Navigate electronic library systems and the Internet to locate and use various interdisciplinary scholarly databases.

 - Design and implement effective search strategies within various Internet and library information-retrieval environments.

-- Generate text-oriented research papers and reports that incorporate spread sheets, tables, graphs, charts and multimedia graphics as formal modes of persuasion and validation according to proper business, humanities, and science formats.
+- Generate exploratory research papers and reports that incorporate visual elements (such as tables and charts) as formal modes of explication and validation according to proper business, humanities, and science formats.

 - Demonstrate awareness of ethical and social issues relevant to information technology, such as access, privacy, and intellectual property.